intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 ### Binary RPM

 Creation of binary rpm can be done using the below command.
-By default it will use header of booted kernel, However it can be pointed to other headers via optional KLIB and KLIB_BUILD arguement
+By default it will use the header of the booted kernel, However, it can be pointed to other headers via optional KLIB and KLIB_BUILD arguments
 ```
 $make KLIB=<Header Path> KLIB_BUILD=<Header Path> binrpm-pkg

-Exmaple:
+Example:
 	$make KLIB=/lib/modules/$(uname -r) KLIB_BUILD=/lib/modules/$(uname -r) binrpm-pkg

     Generated Files: